krs00/BakeryTracker.Solution/README.md

 ## Description

-This is a MVC application that allows the user to make a unique vendor profile that has the ability to create and store a list of orders related to the vendor.
+This is a simple CRUD application that allows the user to make a unique vendor profile that can create and store a list of orders related to the vendor.

 ## Setup/Installation Requirements